 It tightly combined R&D and Marketing.
 The innovators coupled technological innovation with market needs.
 The model was based on the balanced coupling of Technology Pull and Market Push.

 The core driving factor was reducing the operational costs during the contraction stage of the economy.
 So, the process formed a non-linear feedback loop.
 But the stages in the process made the model sequential.

 Fourth-Generation Innovation Model (4G) – Integrated Model

 The fourth-generation model follows an integrated model for the business process.
 It moved away from the sequential process to follow the parallel process.

-A parallel approach is followed in development, internal company communication, key suppliers at upwards, and customers at downwards.
+A parallel approach is followed in development, internal company communication, key suppliers at upwards, and customers downwards.

 Fifth-Generation Innovation Model(5G) – Network Model

 The network model focused on the effective distribution of network processes.
-It emphasized on gaining flexibility and increasing the development speed.
+It emphasized gaining flexibility and increasing the development speed.